primait/pyxis-components/README.md

 - `./node_modules/.bin/elm publish`

 ## Testing package
-Run the `./node_modules/.bin/elm reactor` command.
+Run `./node_modules/.bin/elm reactor` command.
 It will start a local server which points to  `http://localhost:8000` .
 *Remember to run Pyxis on local webserver in order to see styled form fields.*
 You can now navigate through the examples and test your work before publishing it.

+## Navigable Documentation
+Run `./node_modules/.bin/elm make --docs=docs.json`command, in the main directory of pyxis-component will be generated a `docs.json` file then open https://elm-doc-preview.netlify.app/ and click to "Open files".
+You will be able to browse the docs